-The answers to these points will help create a picture of the system envisaged.
+The answers to these points will help create a picture of the Application envisaged.

 Documenting the Security Requirements

-Detail the requirements regarding security, integrity, or privacy issues that affect the use of the product and the data handled by the system.
+Detail the requirements regarding security, integrity, or privacy issues that affect the use of the product and the data handled by the Application.
 Define which users are to be limited to specific functions.

-- Creating records of all users of the system
+- Creating records of all users of the Application

 - Creating a maintenance Form for the users